DyHex/POMWright/docs/LocatorSchemaPath-explanation.md

 # LocatorSchemaPath

-A `LocatorSchemaPath` is a string used as the unique key for a `LocatorSchema` which POMWright creates a Playwright Locator from.
+A `LocatorSchemaPath` is the unique key that identifies a `LocatorSchema`.
+Paths let POMWright build nested Playwright locators while keeping the definitions type‑safe and searchable.

-## Format, rules & nuances
+## Path syntax

-A `LocatorSchemaPath` must be a string or a union of strings.
+A `LocatorSchemaPath` is declared as a union of string literals.

 ```ts
 type LocatorSchemaPath = "main";